Upgrade that 50 cent packet of instant ramen with something besides bacon and eggs but just as flavorful with these 21 easy vegan hacks.

 7. Cook the noodles in vegetable stock instead of water.

-8. Alternately, cook the noodles in a separate pot of water so they don’t get gummy.
+8. Boil the noodles in a separate pot of water so they don’t get gummy.
 Some of the excess starch will wash off instead of ending up in your soup.

-9. Finally, undercook the noodles, so they have some al dente chew.
-We all know how overcooked noodles are just a bit too plumpy and mushy (but we still eat them anyway!)
+9. Undercook the noodles, so they have some al dente chew.
+We all know how overcooked noodles are just a bit too plumpy and mushy sometimes.
+Undercooking them allows them to continue rehydrating while in your soup bowl as you eat.

 You can’t add meat or egg, but you can add some colorful vegan options to brighten up those pale yellow noodle strands that look oh so lonely.

-10. Tofu – drop in medium or firm cubes with the noodles, to soak up all the yummy soup
+10. Tofu – Drop in medium or firm cubes with the noodles as they cook, to drench in all that yummy soup flavor.

-12. Frozen peas and carrots – because aren’t they sitting around in the freezer anyway?
+12. Frozen peas and carrots – Because aren’t these sitting around in the freezer anyway?
+These can be added at the end of cooking for just 15-30 seconds.

-13. Frozen corn – along with vegan butter for butter corn ramen (double mmmmm…)
+13. Frozen corn – Add this along with vegan butter for butter corn ramen (double mmmmm…)

 15. Mushrooms – No vegan meal is complete without fungus it seems.
-Add in the sliced shrooms of choice to cook with the noodles.
+Add in sliced shrooms of choice to cook with the noodles in the boiling soup.

 Don’t forget the garnish

-Put the cherry on top with these easy garnishes for a pop of flavor.
+Put the cherry on top with these vegan garnishes for a pop of flavor and color.

-16. Chili sauce – whatever favorite hot sauce you have sitting in the fridge
+16. Chili sauce – Whatever favorite hot sauce you have sitting in the fridge.
+Sriracha is a favorite, but I Iike a little hot chili oil too.

-17. Togarashi – the dried red chili flake seasoning that sits on the table at Japanese ramen restaurants
+17. Togarashi – This is the dried red chili flake seasoning that sits on the table at Japanese ramen restaurants.
+It is a classic addition for authentic Japanese ramen.

-18. Furikake – a flavorful seaweed seasoning commonly used for rice but works so well on ramen too
+18. Furikake – This flavorful seaweed seasoning is commonly used for rice but works so well on ramen too.

-19. Nori crisps – the seaweed snacks everyone loves so much soften in the soup and turns silky
+19. Nori crisps – These seaweed snacks everyone loves so much soften in the soup and turn silky.
+I love swirling it into the broth and eating bites of it with the noodles.

-20. Fresh green onion or cilantro – fresh herbs go a long way to give pantry food some life off of the shelf
+20. Fresh green onion or cilantro – Fresh herbs go a long way to give pantry food some life off of the shelf.
+Chop up some green onions or cilantro for an added fresh and vegetal flavor.

 Brands of Vegan Ramen